brondaeh/brondaeh/README.md

 **`Undergraduate EE Student | ML Research Assistant`**

-I'm exploring various different interests; currently learning the basics of machine learning and artificial intelligence!

 *   🌍  Based in the San Francisco Bay Area
-*   🎓  Conducting research on efficient mobile computing and deep learning acceleration
+*   🎓  Conducting research on efficient mobile computing and deep learning acceleration for computer vision and language processing applications

 #